fahadsultan/potpourri/_sources/latex.md

 \end{document}
 ```

-The preamble and body can now be combined to produce a complete document which can be opened in Overleaf:
+The preamble and body can now be combined to produce a complete document:

 ```{code-block} latex
 \documentclass[12pt, letterpaper]{article}